simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 3. **Install the Extension Pack**: Find the "Extension Pack for Java" by Microsoft and click the `Install` button.
 4. **Verify Installation**: After installation, the extension pack will be listed under "Installed" in the Extensions view.

+#### Installing the "Test Runner for Java"
+- Follow the previous steps, but select `Test Runner for Java`.

 #### Official Links
 - [Visual Studio Code Download](https://code.visualstudio.com/Download)
 - [Extension Pack for Java™ by Microsoft](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)